-- An office space for private practice?
+- Office space for private practice?

-- Or are you working from home?
+- Are you working from home?

-When you’re done using something, place it out of sight, and move onto the next portion of the lesson.
+When you’re done using something, place it out of sight, and move on to the next portion of the lesson.
 For instance, as soon as I am done with my deck of phonogram cards, I promptly place them back into their storage container.
 If I left even one out, I know it would eventually be misplaced.
 Transitions are quick.

-If you have a classroom or office space where students come to you, consider hanging or displaying a clear schedule of routines, all phonogram charts, syllable types and division posters, rules and expectations, charts with prefixes, suffixes and roots, and a some inspirational posters.
-Your students may need a lot of building up in the self esteem department.
+If you have a classroom or office space where students come to you, consider hanging or displaying a clear schedule of routines, all phonogram charts, syllable types and division posters, rules and expectations, charts with prefixes, suffixes, and roots, and some inspirational posters.
+Your students may need a lot of building up in the self-esteem department.
 I know mine do when they first start coming to me.

 Keep things orderly, but upbeat and positive!
 If you travel to deliver instruction and don’t have a physical home base, some recommend purchasing a bag on wheels like this one.

 If you made the decision to begin a private practice, you may be wondering how to get the word to families.
 How do you find students to work with?

 - Former students or their siblings

-- Create professional business cards and flyers to to leave or display at libraries, coffee shops, schools, community bulletin boards, small businesses, or even at a pediatrician’s office (Just ask permission first.)
+- Create professional business cards and flyers to leave or display at libraries, coffee shops, schools, community bulletin boards, small businesses, or even at a pediatrician’s office (Just ask permission first.)